turbocasino/LOOP-L250-Chiller/README.md

 If the os where you are working is Windows, it's recommended to write an "r" before the log path so there aren't any errors when executing (it transforms the string to a raw one).
 On a machine with a Linux distribution you only have to inscript the path inside the double quotation marks ("") of the json value argument (i.e.: "path":"~/home/chiller").

-In the log file path specify the directory where you want to contain all the log files, THE SCRIPT WILL CREATE A DIRECTORY NAMED "log_chiller" if not existent.
+In the log file path specify the directory where you want to contain all the log files, THE SCRIPT WILL CREATE A DIRECTORY NAMED "chiller_log" if not existent.

 ## How to use it
 When executing the script like this